A Local’s Guide to Paris’ Arrondissements

 Over the 20th century, parts of Paris 9 fell into seedy decline with the proliferation of brothels and then escort girl bars.
 The 21st century, however, is giving the area a hip makeover over and it is now one of the city’s coolest districts of Paris.

-From the Pigalle neighborhood to the Opéra Garnier, explore a lively district with its old cafés, offices, and Grands Magasins, where you can still find true neighborhood life.
-Paris 9’s position, close to the Grands Boulevards and Montmartre, could be your best location to stay in the city to visit Paris’ main sights and to enjoy a little bit of nightlife.
+From Pigalle to the streets around Opéra Garnier, explore a lively district with its old cafés, offices, and Grands Magasins, where you can still find true neighborhood life.
+Paris 9’s location, close to the Grands Boulevards and Montmartre, could be your best location to visit Paris’ main sights and enjoy a little bit of nightlife.

 Come to Paris 9 for its local life and some great historical and contemporary sites.